cultureandempire/cultureandempire.github.io/cande.md

 Even a well conducted investigation, like the National Transportation Safety Board (NTSB) [investigation into TWA flight 800](http://en.wikipedia.org/wiki/TWA_Flight_800), runs afoul of many problems.
 And in this investigation, fully 95% of the exploded Boeing 747 was recovered and reassembled, and hundreds of witnesses were interviewed.

 When we see a major crime that is not investigated properly, when we see evidence disappearing, or made to appear, or when we see unreliable confessions, then we must conclude that we are seeing a cover-up.
 That in itself is evidence, if not of direct responsibility, then at least of complicity.
+Airplane flight recorders -- black boxes -- are designed to survive smashing into a mountain or sink to the depths of the sea.
+When the black boxes disappear from crash sites, that is a sure sign of an evidence chain attack.

 In 2013 the Belgian Federal Parliament re-opened the investigations into the Bende van Nijvel, this time investigating *the original investigators*, for failing to follow leads, losing vital evidence, and so on.
 This is how it should be.